Home | Volume 48 | Article number 169

 Conclusion Up Down

 An analysis of LFR kit materials from 394 total incidents in Western Kenya revealed an emphasis on HM, wound care, and a need for an organized protocol for local material resupply.
 No current kit items met the criteria for exclusion.
-Alcohol wipes and tape were two potential first aid new kit items additions that met consensus for inclusion.
+Alcohol wipes and tape were two potentials first aid new kit items additions that met consensus for inclusion.
 Training estimates for future LFR interventions should include funds for resupplying gloves, gauze, and alcohol wipes.
 Local healthcare and manufacturing partners should play a key role in the distribution and maintenance of LFR first aid kit materials.
-Future studies should prospectively study first aid kit supply decay rates by incorporating “supplies used” into patient encounter incident reports.
+Future studies should prospectively study first aid kit supplies decay rates by incorporating “supplies used” into patient encounter incident reports.

 What is known about this topic